Fernbank is open daily 10am to 5pm. Online tickets required for Members and Non-Members. Learn what we are doing to keep you safe.

-In the late 1800s, a young woman saw an irreplaceable treasure in the vastly shrinking woodlands of Atlanta.
+In the late 1800s, a young woman named Emily Harrison saw an irreplaceable treasure in the vastly shrinking woodlands of Atlanta.
 Ahead of her time, perhaps, this naturalist led the charge to preserve 65 acres of forest in the shadows of city expansion and neighborhood development.

 It's believed that one of her favorite places in the forest was a creek bank covered with ferns, which she named "Fernbank."